Skip to article frontmatterSkip to article content

 ρrT4,Pr=ρrc2/3\rho_r \propto T^4, \quad P_r = \rho_r c^2 /3

-hence the sound speed in relativistic plasma:
+hence the speed of sound in the relativistic plasma:

 cs2=PrρrSc2δρr3δρrcs=c30.58cc_s^2 = \left.\frac{\partial P_r}{\partial \rho_r}\right\vert_{S} \approx \frac{c^2 \delta \rho_r}{3\delta \rho_r} \Rightarrow \boxed{c_s = \frac{c}{\sqrt{3}} \approx 0.58 c}